rockwolf/python/README.md

 # Clora: CLOra Rotational Application
 ## Description
+Clora is a command line application, that stores the clothes you have in rotation (= in washing machine, in closeth and what you're wearing righ now) based on category, name and description.
-This application stores the clothes you have based on categorie, name and description Data is stored in a text file that can easily be manipulated with either clora itself or an external editor.
+Data is stored in a text file that can easily be manipulated with either clora itself or an external editor.

 ## Purpose